Families on the far north coast of West Papua are struggling with poverty, malnutrition and the growing impacts of climate change.

 Reference: "West Papua"

-IMPORTANT: On completion of your deposit, please forward an email to: info@unitingworld.org.au with the following details: the amount you deposited, to where you wish the funds be directed (In this case: "EOFY Appeal 2025", to whom the receipt is to be made out to and the relevant contact details (address and phone number).
+IMPORTANT: On completion of your deposit, please forward an email to: info@unitingworld.org.au with the following details: the amount you deposited, to where you wish the funds be directed (In this case: "West Papua 2025", to whom the receipt is to be made out to and the relevant contact details (address and phone number).

 Thank you!